-With this option, you can pass ownership of the home to an LLC, whose managers—in this case, you—can transfer shares to individual family members.
-Those who are part of the LLC then put together a detailed operating agreement specifying who has access to the home and when, as well as who's responsible for taxes, upkeep and other expenses.
-An LLC can offer tax advantages and help you maintain control over the property even after you give shares to your children.
+With this option, you can pass ownership of the home to an LLC and then transfer interests in the LLC to individual family members.
+You should also have a detailed operating agreement for the LLC specifying who has access to the home and when, as well as who's responsible for taxes, upkeep and other expenses.
+An LLC can offer gift and estate tax advantages and, in certain circumstances, help you maintain control over the property even after you give shares to your children.
 In addition, you can spread out your use of your federal estate and gift exemption amount by giving LLC interests over the course of several years.
 You may also be able to avoid using some of your exemption by giving smaller interests of the LLC as annual exclusion gifts, which for 2018 is $15,000 per person you’re donating to.

 3 Questions to Ask Your Advisor

 - If I want my house to be shared among my heirs, what might be an effective way to transfer ownership?

 - Would setting up a qualified personal residence trust make sense for me?